gravitational/careers/challenges/systems/challenge-2.md

 Unless specified in the requirements, pick the solution that works best for you.

 # Timing

 You can split coding over a couple of weekdays or weekends and find time to ask questions and receive feedback.

-Once you join the Slack channel, you have between 1 to 2 weeks complete the challenge depending on the challenge you choose.
+Once you join the Slack channel, you have 2 weeks to complete the challenge.

 Within this timeframe, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.